Online Community of Zenith Builders and Flyers

 Even though it was "his trip", Les let me plan the route from Santa Rosa, CA to Boise, ID.
 I chose a little low-level desert flying in Nevada from Carson City (CXP) to Battle…Continue

 When my wife and I first visited ZAC years back, Shirley suggested me to buy the pneumatic riveter.
-I did not need…Continue
+I did not need one, I believed.
+Simple hand riveter should be OK with me.
+I would not do too much building/re-building anyway, since I'd…Continue

 Began the final assembly of the horizontal stabilizer this weekend.
 Finished riveting the rib assembly and started to lay the skin on for the final time to begin riveting.
 But in an act that I can only attribute to carelessness or stupidity, or both, I layer downed and riveted the top side first.
 When I tried to pull the skin over the gussets, I realized I was in trouble.
 There is no way I can do it.
 I will try drilling out the rivets and salvage what I can, but my first attempts resulted in…Continue